 There are two types of cholesterol in the body:

-- Low-density lipoproteins (LDL): this "bad cholesterol" can build up and block the arteries, leading to a serious complication like a heart attack or stroke, and is often increased by eating foods high in saturated fats, trans fats and dietary cholesterol.
+This "bad cholesterol" can build up and block the arteries, leading to a serious complication like a heart attack or stroke, and is often increased by eating foods high in saturated fats, trans fats and dietary cholesterol.

-- High-density lipoproteins (HDL): this “good cholesterol” helps return the LDL cholesterol to the liver for elimination from the body.
+This “good cholesterol” helps return the LDL cholesterol to the liver for elimination from the body.
 A healthy diet and exercise can increase levels of HDL, which may help protect against heart disease.

 If your child has borderline-high or high cholesterol caused by high HDL, rather than LDL, he or she is probably not at an increased risk for heart disease.